JOSHUAJEBARAJ/Securing-CI-CD/book/src/IAC.md

 ## Infrastructure security

-Even though we tends to use the containers for deployment we have to make sure the underlying Infrastructure is secure .To harden the underlying Infrastructure I am going to use `Ansible-role` which help to harden the underlying Infrastructure
+Even though we use the containers for deployment we have to make sure the underlying infrastructure is also secure.To harden the underlying Infrastructure I am going to use `Ansible`.
+Ansible is configuration management tool that help to configure the servers via code.
+I am going to use `Ansible-role` to perform the set of task to harden the underlying Infrastructure

 ## Github Actions